There is a strong case to be made that Discord is among the best VoIP apps on Windows, Android, Linux, iOS, and Mac, if not the best.

 Discord has a business plan in place, but it isn’t a plan that focuses directly on profit.
 This is one of the reasons the company was looking for funding options as it became more popular in gaming communities in 2015, the year the app was first released to the public.

-In 2016, Discord secured funding of about $20 million from WarnerMedia.
-At the time, those funds were more than enough to sustain the application’s growth.
+In 2016, Discord received about $20 million in funding from WarnerMedia.
+During that time, these funds were sufficient to support the app’s expansion.

-As the new platform’s potential became more apparent, several companies offered further funding.
-In 2018, Index Ventures, IVP, Tencent, Greenoaks Capital, and a few more provided funding of about $150 million.
+As the new platform’s potential became more evident, various companies offered additional funding.
+In 2018, Index Ventures, IVP, Tencent, Greenoaks Capital, and a couple more provided funding of about $150 million.

 Over the years, additional companies have invested in Discord.